 Please note that the applications should be sent in advance to reach the GSSR no later than on the day of the deadline indicated below.
 Those who plan to deliver the application personally should take into consideration that the GSSR office is open Mondays, Thursdays and Fridays between 09:00-15:00 and Tuesdays, Wednesdays between 09:00-17:00

 In order to make the deadline dates as convenient to our applicants as possible it has been decided that there will be TWO deadlines for applying to the PhD Programme in the Graduate School for Social Research.
-Candidates from any country may submit their applications either by May 2017 OR by September 2017
+Candidates from any country may submit their applications either by May 2019 (philosophy and sociology only) OR by September 2019

 Candidates whose applications are unsuccessful in May will not be permitted to make another application in September.